 Outdoor adventures were provided by a retired Marine with a doctorate in physics and the title of Scoutmaster, who thought little of taking teenage boys backpacking in below-zero Adirondack winters or leading two-week long canoe trips across 120 miles of Canadian wilderness.
 Reading adventures were supplied by the aforementioned bookstore and the Potsdam Public Library.

 Somewhere along the way, his parents suggested he explore the arts… he thought they meant martial arts.
-He has since been a lifelong dabbler in Tae Kwon Do, Brazilian Jiu Jitsu, Krav Maga and Escrima.
-He still cannot sing or play a note.
+He has since been a lifelong dabbler in Tae Kwon Do, Brazilian Jiu Jitsu, Krav Maga, Escrima, and lately, Aikido.
+He still cannot sing or play a note of music.

 After graduating from high school, Conroe attended SUNY Cortland where he almost failed out in his freshman year because he chose playing Dungeons & Dragons over attending inconsequential things like class.